-A great deal of our time is spent trying to navigate internet marketing and learning how to grow our efforts on a restricted advertising budget.
-(Word-of-mouth is still our strongest suit).
+A great deal of our time at Micro Fence is spent trying to navigate internet marketing and learning how to grow our efforts on a restricted advertising budget.
+(Word-of-mouth is still our strongest suit.)
 One idea was to seek out woodworking forums/clubs/associations who might want to inform their membership of our discount opportunities (like the ones you receive as a subscriber).
-If you know of such a group, please let us know.
-Rich would love to hear from you.
+If you are aware of such a group, please let us know.

 What's New at Micro Fence

-We're very close to the completion of our newly re-designed Ellipse Jig.
-Previously offered with a phenolic axes plate, this greatly improved iteration features a flat tooling aluminum plate to which various lengths of T-slot tracks are attached.
-Tracks in 6,12, 24 and 48" lengths and Guide Shafts in 12, 24 and 36" lengths will be available to create a wide range of elliptical shapes.
+We're very close to the completion of our newly redesigned Ellipse Jig.
+Previously offered with a phenolic axes plate, this greatly improved iteration features a flat aluminum tooling plate to which various lengths of T-slot tracks are attached.
+Tracks in 6",12", 24" and 36" lengths and Guide Shafts in 12", 24" and 36" lengths will be available to create a wide range of elliptical shapes.
 CNC-milled center-lines are marked for both the T-Slot tracks and the axes plate itself, adding versatility to layout and design capability of the jig.

 Each kit includes an alignment tool for setting up butter-smooth slide travel (above left).
 Hold-down options include screws, two-sided tape, and working up-side down.
 Of course, there's always the option to cut a perfect template and make copies with a flush-trim bearing guide bit.